1985, Bangalore Medical College

-The postcard he received carried no return address.
+The postcard carried no return address.
 Just a picture of a hilly town beside which was printed Champhai, Mizoram…as if she dared him to come and find her.

 Through the rest of his post-graduate years, he dreamed about how he would surprise her and how she would rush into his arms.
 He bought a fancy bracelet watch with a gold strap to gift her and in the process used up six months of his savings.
-He wanted her to throw away the watch she had once proudly shown him claiming it as a gift from an admirer; whose name he never asked and she never volunteered.
+He wanted her to throw away the watch she had once proudly shown him claiming it as a gift from an admirer; whose name he never asked.

 He planned his journey meticulously.
-First to Madras Central, then the Coromandel express to Calcutta and on to Guwahati and Silchar on the Northeast Frontier Railway and finally the bus to Aizawl and Champhai.
+First to Madras Central, then the Coromandel express to Calcutta and on to Guwahati and Silchar on the Northeast Frontier Railway and finally the bus to Aizawl and then to Champhai.
 He waited for the right time to ask his HOD for leave; the travel to and fro itself would take a week.
-He prepared a plausible excuse to tell his parents why he needed to travel to the northeast for his thesis project.
+He needed a plausible excuse to tell his parents why he had to travel all the way to the northeast for his thesis project.

 His PG postings kept getting busier and busier.
 Cardiology merged into neurology and gastroenterology and then endocrinology.
 He just could not gather the courage to ask his professor for a two-week vacation.
 Before he even realized he was into his last six months; in the so-called exam-going batch – the final sprint to become a qualified physician.
 Only half of them would make it.
 The HOD kept reminding them that commitment to the speciality was sacrosanct; work hard, study hard and you will pass the exams.